Generated regional Pennsylvania river scene for Twenty Mile Creek planning; not an exact location photo

 Backup water

-North East and lower Twentymile corridor
+North East and lower Twentymile area

 Check official easement and posted-land information before entering.